 In addition, one 2016 test-tube study showed that certain compounds isolated from walnuts were able to block the growth of breast cancer cells by 63% (

 Foods that may help lower your risk of breast cancer include numerous veggies and fruits, fatty fish, fermented foods, beans, many herbs and spices, whole grains, and walnuts.

 While certain foods may protect against breast cancer, others may increase your risk.

 As such, it’s best to reduce your intake of the following foods and beverages — or avoid them altogether:

-- Alcohol.
-Alcohol use, especially heavy drinking, may significantly increase your risk of breast cancer (
+- Alcohol: Alcohol use, especially heavy drinking, may significantly increase your risk of breast cancer (

-- Added sugar.
-A diet high in added sugar may significantly raise your risk of breast cancer by increasing inflammation and the expression of certain enzymes related to cancer growth and spread (
+- Added sugar: A diet high in added sugar may significantly raise your risk of breast cancer by increasing inflammation and the expression of certain enzymes related to cancer growth and spread (

 Furthermore, some research suggests that certain skin care products may increase breast cancer risk.
-For example, antiperspirant use is tied to an increased risk of breast cancer, though more research is needed (

 Thus, opting for natural skin care, gardening, and cleaning products may decrease your breast cancer risk.